RocketSoftware/BankDemo/README.md

 ## <a name="intro"></a>Introduction

-The Micro Focus Bankdemo application is a very simplified mainframe "green screen" banking application which runs under Micro Focus
+The Micro Focus Bankdemo application is a simplified mainframe "green screen" banking application which runs under Micro Focus
 Enterprise Server.
-The materials in this project provide demonstrations or tutorials of various ways of configuring or modifying the application to suit differing requirements which could then be used as a template for running and configuring your own application.
+This project provides demonstrations and tutorials of various ways you can configure or modify the application to suit differing requirements which could then be used as a template for running and configuring your own application.

-The project can be used to demonstrate a selection of the capabilities of Micro Focus Enterprise Server and these options will be extended over time.
+The project demonstrates a selection of the capabilities of Micro Focus Enterprise Server and these options will be extended over time.
-The project can be used to demonstrate applications running both on-premise and in cloud deployments and also includes introductory tutorials for the use of the Micro Focus Enterprise Developer for Eclipse and Visual Studio integrated development environments.
+It demonstrates applications running on-premise and also includes introductory tutorials for the use of the Micro Focus Enterprise Developer for Eclipse and Visual Studio integrated development environments.

-In the simplest configuration it demonstrates a CICS/JCL COBOL application accessing banking data held in indexed (VSAM) files on disk but it can also be configured to access data using EXEC SQL from a PostgreSQL database and database hosted VSAM files using the Micro Focus Database File Handler (or MFDBFH for short) again using PostgreSQL database server.
-Further planned demonstrations will show more complex deployments such as those involving scale-out and cloud deployments.
+In the simplest configuration, it demonstrates a CICS/JCL COBOL application that accesses banking data held in indexed (VSAM) files on disk.
+However, it can also be configured to access data from a PostgreSQL database and database hosted VSAM files using the Micro Focus Database File Handler (or MFDBFH for short).
+Micro Focus will be adding further demonstrations in the future to show more complex deployments such as those involving scale-out and cloud deployments.

 ## <a name="license"></a>License